DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 ![[condensation polymer ester.png]]

 ### Addition polymers
-Addition reactions occue when two or more molecules join to form a larger molecule **without** the loss of any atoms/small molecules.
+Addition reactions occurs when two or more molecules join to form a larger molecule **without** the loss of any atoms/small molecules.

 The steps can be broken down into 3 major steps.